Geoffrey Cross, Baron Cross of Chelsea

-Arthur Geoffrey Neale Cross, Baron Cross of Chelsea, PC (1 December 1904 – 4 August 1989) was a British judge who served as a Lord of Appeal in Ordinary between 1971 and 1975.
+Arthur Geoffrey Neale Cross, Baron Cross of Chelsea, PC (1 December 1904 – 4 August 1989) was a British barrister and judge who served as a Lord of Appeal in Ordinary between 1971 and 1975.

 Early life and career

 Geoffrey Cross was born in London, the elder child of Arthur George Cross, a quantity surveyor, and of Mary Elizabeth Cross, née Dalton.
 His younger brother, Rupert Cross, later became a prominent academic lawyer.
 Cross was educated at Westminster School, where he was a scholar, and Trinity College, Cambridge, where he took Firsts in both parts of the Classics tripos, as well as winning the Craven Scholarship in 1925.
 He was a fellow of Trinity College from 1927 to 1931, where he authored a notable work on Epirus.

 Though "he might have aspired to be a successor to Richard Porson or Sir Richard Jebb", Cross switched to law "for no discernible reason".
 He was called to the bar by the Middle Temple in 1930 and practiced at the Chancery bar.
 He developed a large junior practice, especially in the field of estate duty.
 He took silk in 1949.
 He appeared as leading counsel for the Bank of England before the bank rate leak inquiry in 1956, and for many years acted for Calouste Gulbenkian and his family.
 He was Chancellor of Durham between 1959 and 1960.